 The morning will open with Entomologist Anna Howell of the UC Cooperative Extension giving an overview on ant biology.

-Kupfer will demonstrate why organic and biologically based pest control becomes challenging in the presence of ants and the need to manage ants for cost-effective biological pest management.
+Kupfer will demonstrate why organic and biologically based pest control becomes challenging in the presence of ants, with similar challenges persisting in rodent control and the need to manage ants for a cost-effective method for biological pest management.

 Jan Dietrick, founder of the non-profit Dietrick Institute and President of Rincon-Vitova Insectaries, Inc., is organizing the institute to offer local training programs about biological farming methods that help maintain healthy soil.
 “What many growers don’t know is that there are ways to manage ants without toxic pesticides that are effective and accepted on certified organic farms. “